Connecticut Stalking Lawyer

 What is Third-Degree Stalking?

 The least serious stalking crimes are defined in Section 53a-181e and 53a-181f of the Connecticut code.
 Stalking in the third degree occurs when an individual recklessly (in other words, not intentionally) makes another person fear physical harm by repeatedly following or waiting for that person.
+A lawyer in Connecticut could review a stalking case to determine how to best move forward with a case.

 Similarly, an individual may be found guilty of electronic stalking when the individual puts another person in fear for their physical safety by using a global positioning system / GPS or any type of electronic monitoring system to track the movements of that person.
 Both of these offenses are Class B misdemeanors punishable by up to six months in jail and a fine of up to $1,000.

-Fighting Connecticut First Degree Stalking Arrests
+Fighting First Degree Stalking Arrests

 First Degree Stalking is when you commit Second Degree Stalking and one of three additional factors is present: